-The audited Financial Statements of Counties Power Consumer Trust (which includes those of the Company), can be obtained from the Trust Secretary, P O Box 580, Pukekohe.
+The audited Consolidated Financial Statements of Counties Power Consumer Trust (which includes those of the Company), can be obtained from the Trust Secretary, P O Box 580, Pukekohe.
 They are also available on the Trust's web site www.countiespowertrust.org.nz

-The Trust operated its affairs with income being slightly higher than budgeted and costs being well under under budget, achieving a surplus of \$172,020 (2016: \$147,909) being \$53,403 higher than anticipated.
+The Trust operated its affairs with income being lower than budgeted, principally due to lower interest received, and costs being above budget, mainly the result of higher secretarial fees resulting from a hand over period with the change in secretary, higher travel costs and higher trustee fees due to the appointment to a vacancy in trustee complement, in achieving a surplus of \$43,996 (2017: \$172,020) being \$33,191 lower than anticipated.